tradeparadex/code-samples/typescript/README.md

 All commands below are to be run from `typescript` directory.

 To run it directly, ensure [nvm 0.39+](https://github.com/nvm-sh/nvm) is installed.
+Before proceeding, please be sure to have your Paradex Account (ACCOUNT_ADDRESS) your Ethereum Account and look up your PUBLIC_KEY[^1]
 Environment variables:

 ```bash